Here's What Chris Paul Tweeted About Steph Curry

 Chris Paul of the Phoenix Suns sent out a tweet congratulating the Warriors star, and Paul's tweet can be seen in a tweet that is embedded below from his Twitter account.

-The Warriors came into the game against the Knicks with a 22-5 record, which is the best record in the entire NBA.
+The Warriors won the game 105-96 to improve their record to 23-5, which is the best in the NBA.

 Related stories on NBA basketball